 With permission, both regular students and exchange students are allowed to work part-time for a maximum of 28 hours a week.

 You can apply for this permit at an airport when you newly arrive in Japan, or at the immigration bureau later.

 You may not work part-time during any temporary absence from school.

 Typically, scholarships are only available to students who have already been accepted into a program of study at the University of Tokyo.
-All scholarship application information will be notified by email from international student adviser, if you submit necessary documents in advance.
+All scholarship application information will be notified by email from the International Student Desk, if you submit the necessary documents in advance.
 Recruiting is especially concentrated from October to April.
 There is only a slim chance to be awarded a scholarship because of high competitiveness.
 If you want to be granted, you will have to apply over and over.

 If an organization accepts you as a scholarship student, be sure to send a letter to it expressing your gratitude and informing it of your intended career path when you finish receiving stipends.

 Enrollment Confirmation Signature